 Due to its vast hydrocarbon reserves, the Permian Basin is extremely important to the oil and gas industry and is considered a significant part of the Mid-Continent Oil Producing Area.
 This puts the Texas towns of Midland and Odessa squarely in the heart of oil production country and they also serve as a transportation hub for exporting oil and gas to other parts of the country.
 As the largest petroleum-producing basin in the U.S., the Permian Basin plays a large role in the geography, economy, and culture of Texas.

-Drilling in the area began in the 1920s, but production really started to soar with the use of hydraulic fracturing and horizontal drilling.
+The Permian Basin oil history shows that drilling in the area began in the 1920s, but production really started to soar with the use of multistage hydraulic fracturing and horizontal drilling.
 For nearly 100 years, oil has been extracted and refined from the Permian rock deposits and, despite over 2 million barrels produced in the area per day, experts estimate that the remaining natural stores are even greater than what has been produced in the last 90 years.